 Mývatn Part III - Grjótagjá aka the Love Cave, Stóragjá & the Mývatn Naturebaths

-Grjótagjá rift is very close to Dimmuborgir.
-It is half-full with thermal water and is one of the best-known caves in Iceland.
-Grjótagjá has got two entrances and steps leading down to it.
-People used to bathe in it, women on one side and men on the other side.
+The Grjótagjá rift is very close to Dimmuborgir.
+It is half-filled with thermal water and is one of Iceland's best-known caves.
+Grjótagjá has two entrances and steps leading down to it.
+People used to bathe in it, with women on one side and men on the other.

 During the eruption of the close-by Mt.
 Krafla in 1975-1984, the temperature of the water in Grjótagjá rose so much (up to 60-70 degrees C) that it couldn't be used for bathing.
-The temperature of the water has cooled down a bit but is now still too hot for bathing.
+The water temperature has cooled a bit, but it is still too hot for bathing.

 Top photo: inside Grjótagjá cave